How to make super-relaxing aromatherapy massage oil

 ps - some already-made massage oils are:

-2 Responses to “How to make super-relaxing aromatherapy massage oil”
+2 thoughts on “How to make super-relaxing aromatherapy massage oil”

 Sounds like a good idea, but I have a question: